 Testing connections from a single client

-Because each of the session affinity options rely on at least the client's IP address, requests from the same client could be distributed to the same backend VM more frequently than you might expect.
-Practically, this means that you cannot monitor traffic distribution through an internal TCP/UDP load balancer by sending requests from a single client.
+If the client system is not a VM being load balanced — that is, not a backend VM — new connections are delivered to the load balancer's healthy backend VMs.
+However, because all session affinity options rely on at least the client system's IP address, connections from the same client might be distributed to the same backend VM more frequently than you might expect.
+Practically, this means that you cannot accurately monitor traffic distribution through an internal TCP/UDP load balancer by connecting to it from a single client.
+The number of clients needed to monitor traffic distribution varies depending on the load balancer type, the type of traffic, and the number of healthy backends.

 - See Failover concepts for Internal TCP/UDP Load Balancing for important information about failover.